 Families have been left devastated as they struggle with the catastrophic aftermath.
 Thousands are still searching for lost family members, whilst also enduring landslides and power outages.

 The disaster has caused the displacement of around 75,000 people and the death of over 2000.
 A further 10,679 people are injured while 835 people are still missing.
 Families have been left with nothing as aid trickles into the region.

 How we are helping

-Thanks to your support, we have created a package of aid for each family we will help in Sulawesi.
-This is made up of a large, sturdy tent with space for a whole family to be together, sleep and feel safe, a water filter to make sure they have safe drinking water, two water carriers so clean water can be kept clean, and two mosquito nets to give protection from insect-borne diseases.
+Thanks to our supporters, families have received a large sturdy tent (with space for a whole family to be together, sleep and feel safe), a water filter to make sure they have safe drinking water, two water carriers so freshly cleaned water can stay clean, and mosquito nets to protect the whole family from insect-borne diseases.

 Aid in Action